How To Swim On Your Period

 Q: Will my period blood attract sharks?

-A: It is perfectly safe to swim while on your period, as long as you use proper protection.
+A: It is perfectly safe to swim while on your period.
 A common misconception is that menstrual blood is made up of just blood.
-Menstrual blood is actually made of up three main bodily fluids: blood, vaginal fluid and cells from your uterus lining.
+Menstrual blood is actually made of up three main bodily fluids: blood, vaginal fluid, and cells from your uterus lining.
 While sharks are very good at detecting blood, they can also detect other bodily fluids, such as urine.

 This may feel a bit frightening, but remember, you aren't the only creature swimming in the ocean!
 Sharks can detect small traces of blood and secretions from fish and other ocean life, their preferred food source.
 Shark attacks on humans are rare and typically occur when a shark feels threatened rather than hungry.